Allon-chauhan/docker-js-node-mongo/README.md

      --name mongo-express \
      mongo-express:latest
    ```
-   *(The server.js file is already configured with the above username and password to connect to MongoDB)*
+   ⚠️ **IMPORTANT:** 🚨 The `server.js` file is already configured with the above username and password to connect to MongoDB.🚨

 ### 🔧 Accessing and Configuring MongoExpress
 1. Open your browser and navigate to: